Marius Frattini: Playing career

-He played for Avignon, and later, for Cavaillon and Entraigues.
+Frattini played for Avignon, and later, for Cavaillon and Entraigues.
 At international level, he also represented France between 1965 and 1973, including at the 1968 and 1972 Rugby League World Cups.
 Outside the game, he worked as first-aid attendant.
 He also coached Le Pontet before Guy Vigouroux took over.

+Death

+Frattini died on 4 December 2023, at the age of 82.